the blighted environs of M-normativity (Thomas Struth, Crosby Street, Soho,1982)

-From an "oppositional" perspective emergent postmodernity presents questions that come back to hunt modernity.
-Questions are repressed under layers of theoretical hubris.1 The weight of a theory can be ponderous.
+Yet, even from an "oppositional" perspective, postmodernity presents difficult questions repressed under layers of theoretical hubris.1 The weight of a theory can be ponderous.
 Positions that have come to prominence become entrenched after years of back and forth between opposing sides.
 Discussions become compartmentalized and owned by specific tendencies.
-From entrenched positions very little can be negotiated and legitimate questions are often dismissed as derivative or spurious.
+From entrenched positions very little can be negotiated, and legitimate questions are dismissed as derivative or spurious.

 We start with M's bombastic presentism.

 That M is a period within world history is a matter of consensus.
-But as we know, consensus doesn't necessarily anchor truth (think the consensus on slavery among southern landowners during early 19th Century America, or Arian Supremacy during the Nazi years in Germany).
+But consensus doesn't necessarily anchor truth (think the consensus on slavery among southern landowners during early 19th Century America, or Arian Supremacy during the Nazi years in Germany).

 Why is this relevant?
 Because Hegel's axiomatics.

 Hegel's Lectures on the Philosophy of History is the Romantic metahistoric manifesto that brings together two reluctant siblings: philosophy and history.
-Together they announce the Parousia of Protestant Eschatology.
 This is how M-normativity is born.

-As time passes M-theory get more gluttonous.
-M-theorists turn M into a gargantuan hyperobject with which to explain all imaginable phenomena.
-To top it off, M should last forever.
+As time passes M-theory get more gluttonous and M-theorists turn M into a gargantuan hyperobject with which to explain all imaginable phenomena, plus M should last forever.

 Let's imagine a regular historian doing research, negotiating different methodologies available to her, whether voluntaristic, Marxist, sociological, interdisciplinary, Feminist, etc. Despite the differences, the common denominator is the gathering of past facts in order to build inferences to explain it.
-These historic inferences are always fallible approximations.2
+These historic inferences remain fallible approximations.2

-How could History, a discipline whose raison d'etre is to analyze and theorize changes in the past, declare an "epochal state of permanence?"
+How could History, a discipline whose raison d'etre is to theorize changes in the past, declare an "epochal state of permanence?"
 How could an epoch in history get —as it were— out of its time to dictate: "I'm here to stay"?
-That's metaphysical hooey.

 Here is M's dogma: